sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/01-introduction.md

 ### Linear loads

-Loads that can be expressed using a combination of resistors, capacitors and inductors only.
+Loads that have a linear relationship between the applied voltage and the current.
+Can be expressed using a combination of resistors, capacitors and inductors only.

 :::note